ishaanb92/GeneralizedProbabilisticUNet/README.md

 The code for the Probabilistic U-Net has been forked from [here](https://github.com/stefanknegt/Probabilistic-Unet-Pytorch).
 We have restructured the code to enable import as an external module, in addition to changes to handle multi-channel images and uncertainty estimation using MC-Dropout.

+UPDATE: Supports low-rank approximation for prior and posterior covariance matrices to capture more expressive distributions.
+See [Monteiro et al. (2020)](https://arxiv.org/abs/2006.06015) for background on low-rank approximation of covariance matrices of multivariate Gaussian distributions.

 ### Usage:

 Follow these steps to use this model in your project: